ChristinaStarr19/javascript30-drumkit-01/README.md

 ## Credits

-This was a solo project completed as homework for the Georgia Tech, FullStack Flex program.
+This was a project created from a video tutorial from https://javascript30.com.

 ## MIT_License

-Copyright (c) [2020][christina cunningham starr]
+Copyright (c) [2020][Christina Cunningham Starr]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal